JackCurragh/TranslonScorer/README.md

 ## Overview

-`translonpredictor` is a command-line tool for processing various genomic data files, calculating offsets, extracting transcripts, and scoring ORFs.
-It supports multiple input file formats and generates output files in several formats including `.bedGraph`, `.bw`, and `.csv`.
+`translonpredictor` is a command-line tool for translon calling.
+The process consists of processing BAM files, extracting and scoring ORFs from transcript sequences based on the annotation and codons provided.
+It supports multiple input file formats and generates output files in several formats including `.bedGraph`, `.bw`, `.html`, and `.csv`.

 ## Installation